Resume for Carpenter

 Key Takeaways

-- List any relevant certifications or training programs you have completed.
+- Include any relevant certifications or training programs you have completed.

-Resume for Carpenter in Hamilton
+Resume for a Carpenter Hamilton

 1. Personal Information